rencap12/AND101-Pokemon-Display/README.md

 ## Notes

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
+- Understanding how different file paths can interact within the application
+- Played around with how different colors compliment each other

 ## License